 Immunocompromised patients (HIV, renal transplant recipients) are predisposed to malakoplakia

-Malakoplakia is caused by defects in phagocytic or degradative functions of histiocytes in response to gram-negative coliforms (most commonly E. coli or Proteus).
-Lysosomal degradation of bacteria is decreased.
-There is alos a failure of cells to release lysosomal enzymes.
+• Caused by defects in phagocytic or degradative functions of histiocytes in response to gram-negative coliforms (most commonly E. coli or Proteus)

-Patients usually present with urinary symptoms and urinary tract infection as a result of malakoplakia.
+• Patients usually present with urinary symptoms and urinary tract infection

 1. Malakoplakia after kidney transplantation: Case report and literature review.
 Nieto-Ríos JF, Ramírez I, Zuluaga-Quintero M, Serna-Higuita LM, Gaviria-Gil F, Velez-Hoyos A. Transpl Infect Dis.
 2017 May 31. doi: 10.1111/tid.12731.